dbist/cockroach-docker/cockroach-unleash/README.md

     CACHE 1;
 ```

-the `AS integer` syntax will be supported in 22.1, every sequence in this dump needs to be commented out
+#### the `AS integer` syntax will be supported in 22.1, every sequence in this dump needs to be commented out

-Create sequences manually

 CREATE SEQUENCE public.addons_id_seq
     START WITH 1